U.S. was alerted to bombing suspect's travel to Russia

 Reuters first reported on Tuesday that Tamerlan Tsarnaev's name was on that list, which is maintained by the National Counterterrorism Center and is separate - and much larger - than the U.S. government's "no fly" list.

-But some lawmakers are questioning whether U.S. security agencies had properly shared information in the case.
+But some lawmakers this week began questioning whether U.S. security agencies had properly shared information in the case.

 U.S. officials defended their handling of the probe, noting that while the Russian government saw Tsarnaev as a threat, an FBI investigation turned up no evidence that he was contemplating violence in the United States.